 - CPR certified by American Heart Association Basic Life Support for Healthcare Providers Program.
 The CPR card must be presented at time of TEAS registration (no certificates are accepted).
 If you need to fulfill this prerequisite, please take advantage of the AHA BLS CPR course offered through SCC’s Workforce Development and Continuing Education Division.
 Contact Alonza Royal at (910) 592-7176 x.4014 or firstname.lastname@example.org

 The ATI TEAS must be completed within three years of the applicant’s proposed admission.
 One retake per academic year is permitted.
 This is true regardless of testing site.
 When retesting, applicants must retest on all sections of the test.
 Scores from more than one test will not be split, mixed or combined.
 Once you meet the required minimum score for eligibility, you may not retest for higher scores within the same academic year.
 When retesting for higher scores, the most recent score will be used.

 The examination is administered by Sampson Community College and payment is due prior to testing.
 The examination cost is set by the company.
 The fee is non-refundable and non-transferable.
 Registration and scheduling of the ATI TEAS must be done in person at SCC Student Services Department (not by phone or by mail).
 Applicants will not be allowed to take the nursing entrance exam (ATI TEAS) without showing proof of payment.
 Click here for ATI TEAS Registration Form.

-Testing will begin in November and will end March 15 of each academic year.
+Testing will begin in the fall and will end by March 15 of each academic year.
 Students desiring admission into the nursing programs (Associate Degree Nursing or Practical Nursing) will need to complete the admission prerequisites courses and requirements by March 15th of the year in which entry is desired.
 Sampson Community College reserves the right to schedule additional testing dates.
 Students who lack only one of the above prerequisites or requirements may test after March 15 at the college’s discretion for admission into the nursing programs.
 Official transcripts must be on file in the Admissions Office before scheduling a test date.

 How To Register For The ATI TEAS